 In the 1960s, Dobermans were primarily used for crowd control during riots.
 These dogs were inherently vicious and the aggressive tendencies were encouraged by the force.
 Furthermore, they were not well trained.

 The problem with those dogs [Dobermans] is you never knew when they were going to turn on you, even on their own handlers.– Mike Johnson (President of American Police Canine Association)

 This dog/human work relationship didn’t work out in the end, as they were replaced by German Shepherds shortly after.
 Though they still work in police forces around the world, they’re mainly companions and family dogs today.

 The fact is, when properly trained and socialized, Doberman Pinschers are as sweet and affectionate as any other dog breed.
 According to Hills Pet, these dogs are people-oriented and love their owners like no other.

 In the right family environment, they’re special dogs with a surprising affinity towards children.
 And although they’re great in large families, they usually have a strong bond with just one member of the pack (most likely who they see as the alpha).

 Rottweilers are some of my favorite dogs.
 They’re powerful dogs with a muscular and meaty frame.
 Always calm and collected, Rottweilers are not usually aggressive.
-Rather, they’re a bit aloof.
+Rather, they’re a bit aloof, especially with strangers.